Panoramic Monitoring Receiver

 This problem was solved by using a high-speed

 driven by a separate interface.

-Another problem was that the complex receiver had to be controlled
+Another problem was that the receiver had to be controlled

-by the operator whilst driving the vehicle.
-This time
+by the operator whilst driving the car.
+This time RCD officer

 Cor Moerman came to the rescue.
 He devised a mockup of